Sign up for Chalkbeat Philadelphia’s free newsletter to keep up with the city’s public school system.

 Several speakers spoke up against the district’s removal from the classroom of Northeast High School social studies teacher Keziah Ridgeway after the Jewish Federation of Greater Philadelphia filed a complaint against her.

-The complaint accused Ridgeway of antisemitism in social media posts and classroom assignments, in particular one in which she asked students to compare a modern oppressed group’s use of art to Black spirituals.
+Ridgeway has said she has been the victim of harrassment and threats against her in response to her pro-Palestinian views.
+In one classroom assignment, she asked students to compare a modern oppressed group’s use of art to Black spirituals.
 At a Black History Month assembly, she highlighted a video made by two students of a podcast about Palestinian art.

 “I have witnessed a concerted effort to accuse teachers in the District, including Ms. Ridgeway…of endorsing anti-semitism and violence because of statements of sympathy for Palestinians and work with students in her classroom,” said retired English teacher Dina Portnoy.
 “These accusations are without any merit.”